mounikagunji/CRM-project/README.md

 CRM Project
 Overview
 This is a simple CRM (Customer Relationship Management) application built with ASP.NET Core.

 It allows you to manage user information, including viewing user lists and individual user details.

-Features
+Features:
 View a list of users
 View individual user details
 Basic error handling

-Project Structure
+Project Structure:

-Controllers
+Controllers:

 HomeController.cs: Manages main pages like index, privacy, and error handling.
 UsersController.cs: Handles user-related actions such as listing users and showing user details.

-Data
+Data:
 WebAppContext.cs: Entity Framework Core context for managing the Users entity.
 SeedData.cs: Seeds initial data into the database if it's empty.

-Models
+Models:

 Users.cs: Defines the user entity with properties for Id, Name, and Email.

 ErrorViewModel.cs: Defines the error model with properties for RequestId and a boolean to show the RequestId.

 Getting Started

-Prerequisites
+Prerequisites:
 .NET Core SDK 3.1 or later
 SQL Server

 Setup
 Clone the repository:
 bash
 Copy code
 https://github.com/mounikagunji/CRM-project.git